Genesis 1

 Versification

 Hebrew versification is primary.
-Where Christian editions use a different chapter or verse number (Jonah 2:1 in Hebrew = Jonah 1:17 in most English Bibles), the Hebrew reference is shown.
+Where Christian editions use a different chapter or verse number, the Hebrew reference is shown throughout.

 Settings